MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 This configuration uses a policy [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.

 By default, the unified labeling client does not send content matches for sensitive info types to [Azure Information Protection analytics](../reports-aip.md).
-For more information about how this additional information is used, see the [Content matches for deeper analysis](../reports-aip.md#content-matches-for-deeper-analysis) section.
+For more information about how this additional information is used, see the [Content matches for deeper analysis](../reports-aip.md#content-matches-for-deeper-analysis) section from the central reporting documentation.

 To send content matches when sensitive information types are sent, create the following advanced client setting in a label policy: